ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 A task represents a single measurement process, though potentially aggregating multiple, non-overlapping batches of measurements.
 Each participant in a task must agree on its configuration prior to its execution.
 This document does not specify a mechanism for distributing task parameters among participants.
+See
+{{sec-considerations}} for some discussion of task parameter choices.

-However, protocol participants incorporate the encoding of agreed-upon task parameters into {{!HPKE}} authenticated data, to ensure that reports are only aggregated if the Client, Aggregators and Collector agree on the parameters in use.
+To ensure that reports are only aggregated if the Client, Aggregators and Collector agree on the parameters in use, protocol participants incorporate the encoding of agreed-upon task parameters into {{!HPKE}} authenticated data.

 A task is uniquely identified by its task ID: